 - If you escaped him with low health, try walking into the jungle before recalling.
 This can allow you to dodge his Trueshot Barrage completely.

-- His Dark Wind is dangerous, as it is a long range spell (which can bounce off minions, and silence you).
+- His Reap is dangerous, as it is a long range spell (which can bounce off minions, and silence you).

-- When he uses Drain, he is NOT MOVING.
+- When he uses Bountiful Harvest, he is NOT MOVING.
 This makes it easy to land your Charm, then run into a full Orb of Deception + Fox-Fire combo.
 This makes Fiddlesticks very easy to lane against.

-- Stay away from his as much as possible, as his Terrify and Drain are very short range.
+- Stay away from his as much as possible, as his Terrify and Bountiful Harvest are very short range.

 - Always call his MIA.
 He is such a strong ganker (because he is supposed to be a jungler according to RIOT), due to Terrify and Crowstorm.

-- Taunting him with Charm during his Drain causes him to stop draining.
+- Taunting him with Charm during his Bountiful Harvest causes him to stop draining.
 This can be used to destroy him while a 1v1.

 - One of the hardest mid-lane champions to lane against, this guy has amazing burst due to Seastone Trident.